kylecollie/souschef/README.md

 There are many "ToDo" items and features to be added in the [Issue Tracker](https://github.com/kylecollie/souschef/issues).
 Please feel free to submit new issues for bugs or suggestions.

 To contribute, please create a feature branch, make your changes then create a pull request.
-If you are addressing an open issue, please include the Isssue number.
+If you are addressing an open issue, please include the issue number.